This post may contain affiliate links. Please read our disclosure policy.

 Make the Cakes:

 - Bake in preheated oven for 28-30 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Cool in pans for 10 minutes.
-Turn cakes out onto wire rack and cool completely about 1 hour.
+Turn cakes out onto the wire rack and cool completely for about 1 hour.

 Make the Frosting: